RealSnypErr/nHentaiCodeGenerator/README.md

 # how install?

+download using green button named code (download as zip then extract)

 make sure you have python installed (check install to path when installing)

 if you dont have it yet open cmd and type in